vladimir-bukhtoyarov/rolling-metrics/README.md

+# PROJECT STATUS
+This project **is not maintained anymore**, functionality has been migrated to [RingCentral Metrics Facade](https://github.com/ringcentral/metrics-facade).

 # Rolling-Metrics
 The library contains collection of advanced metrics which missed in the original [Metrics Core](https://dropwizard.github.io/metrics/3.1.0/manual/core/) such as:
 * Rolling time window counters.
 [See documentation for counters](counters.md).